yds12/x64-roadmap/tasks/flags/theory.md

 So far our programs have been quite boring.
-There is few interesting things to be done with unconditional jumps.
+There are few interesting things to be done with unconditional jumps.
 To start doing some control flow, we need to learn about *flags*.